-Christine Tanzer has been coordinating the Foundation’s field trip program for 18 years.
-Under her leadership, the program has expanded from 30 trips to 188 this year.
-Christine pored through her e-mails from field trip participants like you to develop this list of great questions–and helpful answers.
+Christine Tanzer has been coordinating the Foundation’s Field Trip Program since 1997.
+Since then the program has expanded from 30 trips to 212 in 2017.
+Christine pored through her emails from Field Trip participants like you to develop this list of great questions and helpful answers.

 Dear Christine: I hear you are changing your online registration system for 2018, and I am concerned about knowing how to navigate the new system efficiently.